Makers of Gun Holsters, Western Holsters, and Concealment Holsters

 Statement: I have to buy bigger pants to be able to use an inside-waist-band holster...

-99% False: Unless you wear your pants so damn tight that you can't even get your hand between your body and pant.
+99% False: Unless you wear your pants so tight that you can't even get your hand between your body and pant.
 About 99% of the Men I talk to don't need any new pants or jeans.
 Having said that...
-If you are a man and your pants are that tight then you should seriously consider facing reality and buy the next waist size up anyway.
-Our rule of thumb is that if you can get your hand between your pants and your body (without your belt on) then you are good to go for an inside-waist-band holster.
+My rule of thumb is that if you can get your hand between your pants and your body (without your belt on) then you are good to go for an inside-waist-band holster.

 Statement: You need to add an inch to my waist size when ordering a new belt to allow for an inside-waist-band holster.

 False: No because after a few months your belt will stretch some anyway and then you will have the perfect fitting belt.
-If you had added that inch then when the belt stretched you will be almost an inch longer than the perfect fit.
+If you had added that extra inch then when the belt stretched you will be almost an inch longer than the ideal fit.
 Let's assume your belt has 7 holes in it and you wear it in the center hole without a holster/gun on.
 If you were to put an inside-waistband-holster on then you would probably be one hole less than where you were; however, in a very short time (months) your belt will stretch and eventually you will then have to tighten back to the hole you were in before you started wearing the holster with that belt.
 So it is a short term problem.
 Also you should consider a 1.5" wide and relatively thick firm belt for supporting a gun all day.
-We definitely recommend a 1.5" belt.
-You don't need wider, and I wouldn't go narrower either.
+I definitely recommend a 1.5" belt.
+You don't need wider than 1.5", and I don't recommend smaller than 1.25" wide leather belts.

 Statement: The holster company says they don't make holsters for my gun; however, my gun is almost the same size as(gun x) so I should be able to order the holster for gun x and it will fit my gun, right...